team-exor/eiquidus/README.md

 ### Syncing databases with the blockchain

-sync.js (located in scripts/) is used for updating the local databases.
+sync.sh (located in scripts/) is used for updating the local databases.
 This script must be called from the explorers root directory.

-    Usage: node scripts/sync.js [database] [mode]
+    Usage: scripts/sync.sh /path/to/nodejs [mode]

-    database: (required)
+    Mode: (required)
-    index [mode] Main index: coin info/stats, transactions & addresses market       Market data: summaries, orderbooks, trade history & chartdata

-    mode: (required for index database only)
-    update       Updates index from last sync to current block check        checks index for (and adds) any missing transactions/addresses reindex      Clears index then resyncs from genesis to current block
+    update           Updates index from last sync to current block check            Checks index for (and adds) any missing transactions/addresses reindex          Clears index then resyncs from genesis to current block reindex-rich     Clears and recreates the richlist data reindex-txcount  Rescan and flatten the tx count value for faster access market           Updates market summaries, orderbooks, trade history + charts peers            Updates peer info based on local wallet connections

-    notes:
+    Notes:
-    * 'current block' is the latest created block when script is executed.
+    - 'current block' is the latest created block when script is executed.
-    * The market database only supports (& defaults to) reindex mode.
+    - The market + peers databases only support (& defaults to) reindex mode.
-    * If check mode finds missing data(ignoring new data since last sync), index_timeout in settings.json is set too low.
+    - If check mode finds missing data(ignoring new data since last sync), index_timeout in settings.json is set too low.

 *It is recommended to have this script launched via a cronjob at 1+ min intervals.*

 **crontab**

-*Example crontab; update index every minute and market data every 2 minutes*
+*Example crontab; update index every minute, market data every 2 minutes and peers every 5 minutes*

-	*/1 * * * * /path/to/explorer/scripts/index.sh /path/to/nodejs > /dev/null 2>&1
+	*/1 * * * * /path/to/explorer/scripts/sync.sh /path/to/nodejs update > /dev/null 2>&1
-    */2 * * * * cd /path/to/explorer && /path/to/nodejs scripts/sync.js market > /dev/null 2>&1
+    */2 * * * * /path/to/explorer/scripts/sync.sh /path/to/nodejs market > /dev/null 2>&1
-    */5 * * * * cd /path/to/explorer && /path/to/nodejs scripts/peers.js > /dev/null 2>&1
+    */5 * * * * /path/to/explorer/scripts/sync.sh /path/to/nodejs peers > /dev/null 2>&1

 ### Wallet